Manual NetBSD Installation with Disk Encryption

 The dk

-devices are wedges (partitions) on the storage devices, and this early after boot are usually displayed in order, that is: dk0
+devices are partitions (know as wedges in NetBSD parlance) on the storage devices, and this early after boot are usually displayed in order, that is: dk0

 through dk3